Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 ```

 This signals the success of the kick-the-tires compilation process.
+Then we can exit sbt.
 The generated C++ program and tests are located in
 `/icse23/GenSym/gs_gen/ImpCPSGS_branch1` for further inspection.

 ## 4. Benchmarks Description